jrjoaorenato/tklpy/README.md

-    Ys {numpy Array with ns elements} -- [Labels of the Source Domain data] Yt {numpy Array with nt elements} -- [Labels of the Target Domain data, for benchmarking purposes] ker is the type of kernel present utils.kernelTypes rbf = 0 - is the rbf kernel linear = 1 - is the linear kernel rbfLang = 2 - is the lap kernel - todo gamma reffers to the gamma proprierty of the rbf kernel eta is the eigenspectrum damping factor
+    Ys {numpy Array with ns elements} -- [Labels of the Source Domain data] Yt {numpy Array with nt elements} -- [Labels of the Target Domain data, for benchmarking purposes] ker is the type of kernel present utils.kernelTypes rbf = 0 - is the RBF kernel linear = 1 - is the linear kernel rbfLang = 2 - RBF Kernel using the original authors implementation and gamma calculation gamma reffers to the gamma proprierty of the rbf kernel eta is the eigenspectrum damping factor
 ```